sunilchandra007/my-api-playground/API Security/Authentication.md

 - **Example Flow:**
   - User clicks "Login with Google/SingPass".
-  - Redirected to Google/SingPass login page.
+  - Redirected to Google/SingPass login page [OIDC Federation].
   - After successful login, redirected back with an **ID token**.
   - Application verifies the token and logs the user in.